6 Foods to Serve on Saint Patrick’s Day

 Irish Soda Bread

-Irish Soda Bread that accompanies Irish meals.
-Made without yeast, it’s a fairly simple recipe to make at home.
-To make it ultra-traditional, don’t omit the raisins.
-They give this bread a natural sweetness that accompanies the heavier food in the rest of your meal.
-If you don’t feel like making it, local bakeries often stock up in the days leading up to St. Patty’s Day.
+Irish soda bread is a popular quick bread that is made without yeast.
+It’s a fairly simple recipe to make at home.
+To keep it ultra-traditional, include raisins; they add a natural sweetness that balances the heavier foods in the rest of your meal.
+If you don’t feel like making it, local bakeries often stock it in the days leading up to St. Patty’s Day.

 Corned Beef